piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 11  Implementing end-to-end CICD using Azure DevOps on Kubernetes.

-- Difference between Monolithic and Microservice architecture
-- 12 Factor App
-- Basic Introduction of Kubernetes
+- Basic Introduction of Kubernetes and its benefits
-- Deploying Microservices
+- Kubernetes Architecture
 - Overview of GitOps
 - Azure DevOps CICD Pipeline for a web app running on Kubernetes
 - Sample application: GitOps Pipeline for deploying a sample application(TBD)